HackBerkeley/Growler/README.md

 ```
 That should be everything you need to hook up to your database!
 Let's make sure it works!
 Add a tweet using the form on your homepage.
 It should take you to the page that says "Success!".
 Now, when you go back to the homepage, refresh your browser, and check your terminal window, you should see more hakks getting printed out.

+If SQL at all seems a bit intimidating for you, don't worry.
+There are better an eaisier solutions for databses (which unfortunately may take too long to explain in depth in this workshop.)
+But feel free to google and ask about SQLAlchemy and MongoDB.

 Awesome!
 The database is hooked up and ready to go.

 # Step 8: Displaying our hakks